graphtastic/platform/docs/design/tome--graphtastic-platform-docker.md

     version: main
 ```

+---

 ### **6.0 Component Deep Dive: The Spoke (`subgraph-*`)**

 #### **6.1 Schema Federation Readiness: The "Federation-First" Principle**

 A core principle of the Graphtastic Platform is **"Federation-First."** For any new, greenfield Spoke (`subgraph-*`), the default and strongly recommended best practice is to maintain a **single, unified schema file** (`{name}.graphql`).

-Federation directives (like `@key`, `@shareable`, `@external`) are designed to be additive and are ignored by standard, non-federation-aware GraphQL servers.
-Therefore, including them directly in the base schema simplifies the component's structure, eliminates build steps, and makes the schema's contract explicit and unambiguous.
+Federation directives (like `@key`, `@shareable`, `@external`) are designed to be additive and are ignored when the GraphQL server/endpoint is not configured for federation.
+Therefore, including them directly in the base schema simplifies the component's structure, eliminates build steps (to generate federation schemas dynamically or via CI), and makes the schema's contract explicit and unambiguous.

+#### **6.2 The Dual-Schema Model (For Compatibility)**

-The **Dual-Schema Model** described in Section 6.2 should be considered a compatibility bridge, not the default pattern.
+The **Dual-Schema Model** described below should be considered a compatibility bridge, not the default pattern.
 It is a powerful on-ramp for integrating existing services where the source schema cannot be modified, but it should be the exception rather than the rule.

-#### **6.2 The Dual-Schema Model (For Compatibility)**

 *   **`{name}.graphql`:** The base SDL, which can be an unmodified, non-federated schema.
 *   **`{name}.federation.graphql`:** An extension file containing *only* the external federation directives required to integrate the base schema.